atlas77-lang/Atlas77/README.md

 ### v0.3 "Foundation"

-> Deprecated, if you wanna know more about the v0.3.x, check the releases page.
+> Deprecated, if you want to know more about the v0.3.x, check the releases page.

 - [v0.3](https://github.com/atlas77-lang/Atlas77/releases/tag/v0.3)
 - [v0.3.1](https://github.com/atlas77-lang/Atlas77/releases/tag/v0.3.1)

 ### v0.4 "Keystone"

-> Deprecated, if you wanna know more about the v0.4, check the releases page.
+> Deprecated, if you want to know more about the v0.4, check the releases page.

 - [v0.4 "Keystone"](https://github.com/atlas77-lang/Atlas77/tag/v0.4)